 - Upskill – freelancing isn’t only about writing.
 You need to have skills in areas like sales, project management, and budgeting to be successful

-My honest thoughts on the whole six-figure thing
+My honest thoughts on the whole 6-figure hustle thing

 There’s a constant pressure in the freelance writer world to reach the mythical $100k revenue goal.
 And I think this can place too much stress on people, especially newer writers, to reach something that might not truly be important to them if they step back to think about it.